Kong/konnect-team-interview-frontend-exercise/README.md

 - Working pagination (client-side implementation)
 - Responsive layout
 - Update the `README` in the project to describe your design considerations, assumptions and trade-offs made during this exercise
-- The top bar, Create Service button, and clicks on service cards don't have to be operable -- could do nothing, could open a modal saying, "Goes to service page", or could be fully implemented (stretch goal)
+- The Create Service button, and clicks on service cards don't have to be operable -- could do nothing, could open a modal with a message, or could be fully implemented (stretch goal)

 ## Additional Considerations